KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 # Aurora

+- An Aurora Provisioned DB cluster is not suitable for intermittent, sporadic, and unpredictable transactional workloads.
 - Amazon Aurora is fully managed by Amazon RDS, which automates time-consuming administration tasks like hardware provisioning, database setup, patching, and backups.
 - **Read replication latency of less than 1 second** is only possible if you would use Amazon Aurora replicas.
 - **You can create up to 15 Aurora replicas within an AWS Region.**
 - MySQL replicas won't provide you a read replication latency of less than 1 second.
 RDS Read Replicas can only provide asynchronous replication in seconds and not in milliseconds.
 You have to use Amazon Aurora replicas in this scenario.

+### Aurora Serverless

+- Scaling is rapid because it uses a pool of "warm" resources that are always ready to service requests.

 ### Aurora Questions